w3f/General-Grants-Program/grants/speculative/RareLink.md

 ## 2. Team :busts_in_silhouette:

 ### 2.1 Team members

-Currently one full-time developer works on RareLink Protocol.
+* Han: full-time developer works on RareLink Protocol.

-* Heng

 Our team has a few part-time developers and their information can be provided in private.
-If we receive the grant, we will transfer one or more part-time developer into full-time.
+We can transfer one or more part-time developer into full-time if grant is received.

 ### 2.2 Team Website
 * http://rarelink.network/